CloudifySource/cloudify-recipes/apps/lamp/README.md

 * [apacheLB](../../services/apacheLB/README.md)

 The LAMP recipe installs a small sample application uses php code which retrieves data from a MySQL DB(used by this recipe).

-The LAMP recipe also installs a Hangman game sample application (HTML 5) that I found on the net(Apache 2 license).
+The LAMP recipe also installs a [Hangman game (HTML 5)](https://01.org/html5webapps/webapps/hangonman).

 URLs (accessible from the apacheLB and apache service panel): http://LB_IP_ADDRESS:LB_PORT/balancer-manager - LB console